ayrton-amaral/PHP-Game-OrderMaze_Expedition/README.md

 The database used in the game was the MySQL (version 8.0.27).

 Developers:
-Ayrton Senna Seraphim Do Amaral
+Ayrton Senna Seraphim Do Amaral;
-Bruno Lemos Landeiro
+Bruno Lemos Landeiro;
-Gabriella Miwa Mori Kaku
+Gabriella Miwa Mori Kaku;
-Karina Piekarski Siviero Contini
+Karina Piekarski Siviero Contini.

 Release date:
 2023-12-04